-Conductor John Devlin is an energetic force in the classical music world.
-He is an innovator of concert design, an ardent champion of American music, and a proponent of cross-genre collaborations.
-The newly appointed Music Director of the Wheeling Symphony Orchestra, Devlin is only the ninth conductor in its 90-year history to hold that title and, at 33, is one of the nation’s youngest music directors to lead a professional symphony orchestra.
+Conductor John Gennaro Devlin is an ardent champion of American music, an innovator of concert design, and a thought leader in the field of classical music.
+Music Director of the Wheeling Symphony Orchestra, Devlin is only the ninth conductor in its 90-year history to hold that title and, at 35, is one of the nation’s youngest music directors to lead a professional symphony orchestra.

 Devlin’s artistry and versatility make him a sought-after guest conductor with major orchestras across the nation.
 His recent engagements include performances with the National Symphony Orchestra, the Hawaii Symphony Orchestra, the Columbus Symphony, the Omaha Symphony, the Princeton Symphony Orchestra, and the American Repertory Ballet.
 Of his debut with the National Symphony Orchestra and violin soloist Joshua Bell, Anne Midgette of The Washington Post wrote that Devlin “led the evening with flair … and was visibly in his element.”

-A leader in designing concerts that frame orchestral music in inventive ways, Devlin has generated such forward-looking concepts as Gourmet Symphony, Go-Go Symphony, Seamless Symphony, Interactive Symphony,and the New Retro Project.
-These collaborations have paired artists such as Joshua Bell with gourmet chefs, and legendary musicians like Bootsy Collins, George Clinton,and Larry Graham with symphony orchestras for the first time.
-Each reflects Devlin’s mission of making the symphonic art form attainable and engaging for all audiences.
-The Washington Post hailed these projects as “refreshingly unfamiliar” events that deliver “a new audience for classical music” and have brought “the sold-out house to its feet, cheering.”
+Also a leader in designing concerts that frame orchestral music in inventive ways, Devlin has generated such forward-looking concepts as Gourmet Symphony, Go-Go Symphony, Seamless Symphony, Interactive Symphony, and the New Retro Project.
+These collaborations paired artists such as Joshua Bell with gourmet chefs, and legendary musicians like Bootsy Collins, George Clinton, and Larry Graham with symphony orchestras for the first time.
+Each reflects Devlin’s mission of making the symphonic art form accessible and engaging for all audiences.
+The Washington Post hailed these projects as “refreshingly unfamiliar” events that deliver “a new audience for classical music” and brought “the sold-out house to its feet, cheering.”

-Committed to serving the wider arts community beyond the podium, Devlin has been a member of the Conductors Guild’s Board of Directors and was a featured speaker at the organization’s 2014 annual conference, discussing the future of orchestras with the Executive Directors of the National and Baltimore Symphony Orchestras.
-He also delivered the keynote TED talk on “Innovation in Crowded Marketplaces” at a TEDx symposium in 2017.
-The talk, available for free on YouTube, details the thinking that resulted in the creation of Gourmet Symphony.
+Committed to serving the wider arts community beyond the podium, Devlin is part of the six-member Conductor Constituency Leadership Team of the League of American Orchestras, advocating for conductors nationally.
+Previously, he served on the Conductors Guild’s Board of Directors and was a featured speaker at the organization’s annual conference, discussing the future of orchestras with the Executive Directors of the National and Baltimore Symphony Orchestras.
+He also delivered the keynote TED talk on “Innovation in Crowded Marketplaces” at a TEDxsymposium.
+The talk, available on YouTube, details the thinking that resulted in the creation of Gourmet Symphony.
+In 2020, Devlin, alongside fellow conductors Ankush Bahl, Anna Edwards and Enrico Lopez-Yañez, launched Everything Conducting, an inclusive website for conductors to learn, share, and advance their craft.
+The project includes a vast online article database and the UpBeat podcast hosted by Devlin and Lopez-Yañez, Principal Pops Conductor of the Nashville Symphony.

-Devlin completed his master’s and doctoral degrees in orchestral conducting under the tutelage of master teacher James Ross at the University of Maryland.
-His undergraduate degree is from Emory University,where he graduated summa cum laudewith a double major in Music and Latin.
+John Gennaro Devlin is an American conductor of Italian and Irish heritage.
+He completed his master’s and doctoral degrees in orchestral conducting under the tutelage of James Ross at the University of Maryland.
+His undergraduate degree is from Emory University, where he graduated summa cum laude with a double major in Clarinet Performance and Latin.
+While a student, he benefitted enormously from his time as a member of the New York Youth Symphony, at the Boston University Tanglewood Institute, and at the Pierre Monteux School.
 His professional career has been shaped by his time as an assistant to conductors Gianandrea Noseda, Christoph Eschenbach, Rossen Milanov, and Victoria Gau.
-He has also worked in festivals and workshops with mentors Marin Alsop, Dianne Wittry, Michael Jinbo, Markand Thakar, Harold Farberman, Michael Votta, and Gustav Meier.

 For more information, including recordings and upcoming concerts, please visit www.JohnDevlinMusic.com.